igor-drozdov/alembic/_posts/2018-10-19-scaling-large-elm-application.md

 </p>
 </blockquote>

-By the way <a href="https://www.elm-tutorial.org/en-v01/02-elm-arch/07-composing-2.html"> this guide </a> would perfectly solve this kind of a problem for the applications with models of <a href="https://en.wikipedia.org/wiki/Product_type"> product type </a> and it is actually cool how the app starts kind of consisting of smaller subwidgets, which are <a href="https://en.wikipedia.org/wiki/Closure_(mathematics)"> closed under a collection of operations</a>, i.e. a submodel has the same type after performing an operation from the collection.
+By the way <a href="https://www.elm-tutorial.org/en-v01/02-elm-arch/07-composing-2.html" target="_blank"> this guide </a> would perfectly solve this kind of a problem for the applications with models of <a href="https://en.wikipedia.org/wiki/Product_type" target="_blank"> product type </a> and it is actually cool how the app starts kind of consisting of smaller subwidgets, which are <a href="https://en.wikipedia.org/wiki/Closure_(mathematics)" target="_blank"> closed under a collection of operations</a>, i.e. a submodel has the same type after performing an operation from the collection.

-The model of my application is particularly of <a href="https://en.wikipedia.org/wiki/Tagged_union">sum types</a>, which comprises different states: `Start`, `Playing` and `GameOver` -- the concepts which potentially can be extracted into smaller subwidgets.
+The model of my application is particularly of <a href="https://en.wikipedia.org/wiki/Tagged_union" target="_blank">sum types</a>, which comprises different states: `Start`, `Playing` and `GameOver` -- the concepts which potentially can be extracted into smaller subwidgets.
 The problem is that the application should be able to transit from one state to another, i.e. these subwidgets no longer have the closure under all the commands that trigger the update, since one of the commands should update a submodel to a different state.

 <blockquote>
 <p>